iatkin/leaflet-svgicon/README.md

 ## Methods
 ### L.DivIcon.SVGIcon
 *This class does not include any methods that are intended to be user accessible as part of normal use.
 The following are the internal methods use to generate the icon.
 They may be modified in a subclass, but all methods with the exception of* _createPathDescription *may be modified using icon options only.
-Due to the computations inherent in creating the path description,* _createPathDescription *must be modified in order to change the overall icon shape.*
+Due to the computations inherent in creating a scalable path description,* _createPathDescription *must be modified in order to change the overall icon shape.*

 #### _createCircle()
 Creates the icon's inner circle.
 This method is 100% customizable using icon options exclusively, and should not need to be modified in most cases.

 #### _createPath()
 Creates the main body of the icon.
 All aspects of the icon body with the exception of the shape itself may be customized used icon options.